Flu Shot or Nasal Spray?

-- People who are in contact with someone who has an immune system severely weakened by a treatment, such as a stem cell transplant; it is safe to get this vaccine if you're in contact with people who have less severely suppressed immune systems, like people with diabetes or HIV.
+- People who are in contact with someone who has an immune system severely weakened by treatment, such as a stem cell transplant.
+It is safe to get this vaccine if you're in contact with people who have less severely suppressed immune systems, like those with diabetes or HIV.

-Pros: The flu nasal spray is easy to take; children (and many adults) might prefer it to getting a flu shot.
-Also, there is evidence that in young children ages 2 to 8, FluMist might offer somewhat better protection against the flu than the traditional flu shot.
+Pros: The nasal spray is easy to take.
+Children (and many adults) might prefer it to getting a shot.
+Also, there's evidence that in young children ages 2 to 8, FluMist might offer somewhat better protection against the flu than the traditional shot.

-Cons: There are more restrictions on who can get FluMist, although experts expect some of these will be lifted in the near future.
-Some research has shown that FluMist may be less effective in the elderly than the flu shot.
+Cons: There are more restrictions on who can get FluMist.
+Also, some research shows it may be less effective in the elderly than the flu shot.

 If you have any questions about which flu vaccine you or your child should use, talk to your doctor.
-He or she will be able to guide you.
+He'll be able to guide you.

 Who Needs to Be Vaccinated Against the Flu?

-The CDC recommends that all people 6 months old and older be immunized against the flu unless there is a medical reason not to.
-Why suffer through the flu -- and risk complications -- if you can avoid it?
+The CDC recommends that everyone 6 months and older get immunized against the flu, unless there's a medical reason not to.
+Why catch the flu and risk complications if you can avoid it?

 - Children between 6 months and 18 years old

-- Children on long-term aspirin therapy, who are at higher risk of Reye's syndrome after getting the flu
+- Children on long-term aspirin therapy, who are at higher risk of Reye's syndrome (a condition that causes swelling in the liver and brain) after getting the flu

 - Women who will be pregnant during flu season